 Alternatively, you can purchase a Hola Barcelona Transport Pass, which gives unlimited travel on the metro, TMB buses, trams and commuter trains within zone 1 (including the airport train and metro).

 Download a FREE Map of Barcelona metro and train stations

 To the Train Station from Terminal 1

-On arrival at terminal 2 you should follow the Green line painted on the ground.
+On arrival at Terminal 2, you should follow the green line painted on the ground.
 As you enter the terminal building, turn back on yourself and go up the escalators.
 You then walk for a couple of minutes along the covered bridge which leads to the train station.
 There are also lifts available.

 To the Train Station from Terminal 2

 There’s a covered bridge linking terminal 2B to the train station.
-If you arrive at terminal T2B, turn left as you exit baggage claim then follow the signs to the train station.
+If you arrive at terminal T2B, turn left as you exit baggage claim and follow the signs to the train station.
 There’s a yellow line on the ground which leads to the escalator up to the covered bridge.
 From T2A, turn right as you leave baggage claim and follow the signs to the train station.
 Allow 5 minutes to walk from baggage claim to the train station.
 Terminal 2C is easyJet departures only.